GreatApe42069/royalties-doginals/README.md

 Use this wallet for inscribing only!
 Always inscribe from this wallet to a different address, e.g., one you created with Ordinals Wallet.
 This wallet is not meant for storing funds or inscriptions.

 ## Prerequisites
+### Launch your own RPC

+In order to inscribe, you will need to have access to a Dogecoin RPC.
+For example: [https://getblock.io/](https://getblock.io/) provides a service to get access to an RPC.
+You will need that for the configuration.

 1. Install `Node.js` from [Node.js Download](https://nodejs.org/en/download)
 2. Install Dogecoin Core version v1.14.6